INSVikrant54/Finance_ChatBot/DEPLOYMENT_GUIDE.md

 ### Step 1: Wait for Deployment to Complete ⏳
 - Check Render Dashboard until you see "Live" status (green)
-- Usually takes 5-10 minutes
+- Usually takes 2-5 minutes (now faster without pandas!)

-### Step 2: Create Demo Data 🎯
+### Step 2: Demo Data Auto-Created! �
-1. Go to Render Dashboard
-2. Click your service name
-3. Click **"Shell"** tab
-4. Type: `python create_demo_data.py`
-5. Press Enter
-6. Wait for success message
+**Your app automatically creates demo data on first startup!**

+✅ **No manual steps needed** - Just wait for deployment to finish ✅ **Demo account ready immediately**: username `demo`, password `demo123`

+**If you want to verify demo data was created:**
+1. Check deployment logs for: `✅ Demo data created successfully!`
+2. OR visit: `https://your-app-name.onrender.com/api/create-demo-data` in browser

 ### Step 3: Test Your App 🧪
 1. Click **"Open URL"** in Render Dashboard